How to Find and Choose the Perfect Speech Therapist

 Using the criteria listed above will help you narrow your search and find a speech therapist best suited to your needs.
 There are many places to search for a speech therapist, including:

-Expressable: If you’re considering online speech therapy, Expressable offers a large team of qualified therapists with a range of specialities.
-After a free consultation to learn more about your communication goals, Expressable matches you with a speech therapist based on your needs, location, and availability (including evenings and weekends).
+Expressable: Expressable offers a large team of licensed speech therapists with a range of specialties.
+Because therapy is online, we serve clients regardless of location, all over the U.S. After a free consultation to learn more about your communication goals, Expressable matches you with a speech therapist based on your needs and availability (including evenings and weekends).

 Doctor or pediatrician recommendation: Your health care provider may be able to give you a referral to a local speech therapist.